Pushplaybang/meteor-anim/README.md

 # Anim
-Tiny animation utility to use with _uihooks
+Tiny animation utility for blaze  _uihooks using VelocityJS

 Anim wraps velocity, and provides a configurable convinence function for animating with `_uihooks` in meteor blaze templates._

 ## Install
-Simple install the package via atmosphere
+Simply install the package via atmosphere

 ```sh
 meteor add pushplaybang:anim